 Depending on the differences between the variants, the training comprises theoretical instruction, device training, FFS or aeroplane training.
-CJ, CJ1, CJ1+, CJ2, CJ2+, CJ3, CJ3+, CJ4 and M2 Differences Training is offered in our ATO.
+CJ, CJ1, CJ1+, CJ2, CJ2+, CJ3, CJ3+, CJ4 and M2 Differences Training is offered by us.
 The amount of training required for transiting from one C525 variant to any other variant is determined in the EASA OSD report.
 The report defines training / checking / currency, operational credits, and other elements bearing the status of rule and AMC.

 - FMS Training Rockwell Collins 3000

 - FMS Training Universal UNS1Lw

 In Business Aviation time is of the essence.
 Therefore, we help operators save time by performing company trainings and checks for them.
 All training will be configured according to your OMs and performed with maximum efficiency.

 As defined in EASA PART-ORO.FC130 each flight crew member must complete a recurrent training relevant to the type of aircraft on which he or she operates.
 AAA customizes efficient and practice-oriented training which fulfils the requirements defined in the customer’s operations manual.
 The training is normally divided into a three-year cycle of ground school and flight instruction, covering all abnormal and emergency procedures.
 If needed, we can provide you with type-rated pilots who take over the duties of PM.
 Other modules may be included into the training.